Wrist

 Bones

-The palm has five bones known as metacarpal bones, one to each of the 5 digits.
-These metacarpals have a head, a shaft, and a base.
+The palm has five bones known as metacarpal bones, one to each of the five digits.
+These metacarpals have a head, a shaft and a base.

-Human hands contain fourteen digital bones, also called phalanges, or phalanx bones: two in the thumb (the thumb has no middle phalanx) and three in each of the four fingers.
-These are the distal phalanx, carrying the nail, the middle phalanx, and the proximal phalanx.
+Human hands contain 14 digital bones, also called phalanges, or phalanx bones: two in the thumb (the thumb has no middle phalanx) and three in each of the four fingers.
+These are the distal phalanx (carrying the nail), the middle phalanx and the proximal phalanx.

-Sesamoid bones are small ossified nodes embedded in the tendons to provide extra leverage and reduce pressure on the underlying tissue.
-Many exist around the palm at the bases of the digits; the exact number varies between different people.
+Sesamoid bones are small, ossified nodes embedded in the tendons.
+They provide extra leverage and reduce pressure on the underlying tissue.
+Many exist around the palm at the bases of the digits.
+The exact number varies among different people.

 Articulation

-The articulation of the human hand is more complex and delicate than that of comparable organs in any other animal.
-Without this extra articulation, we would not be able to operate a wide variety of tools and devices, nor achieve the wide variety of possible hand gestures.
+The articulation of the hand is more complex and delicate in humans than in any other animal.
+Without this extra articulation, we wouldn’t be able to operate a wide variety of tools and devices or achieve the range of possible hand gestures.

-• Interphalangeal articulations of hand (the hinge joints between the finger bones)
+• Interphalangeal articulations of the hand (the hinge joints between the finger bones)

 • Metacarpophalangeal joints (where the fingers meet the palm)